-There is a safeguarding notice board in the staff room detailing the members of the safeguarding team, EST newsletters, flowchart of what to do if staff have a concern, the Education Safeguarding team contact details, appropriate policies etc.
+There is a safeguarding notice board in the staff room detailing the members of the Safeguarding Team, EST newsletters, flowchart of what to do if staff have a concern, the Education Safeguarding Team contact details, appropriate policies etc.

-All staff have access to 'Keeping Children Safe in Education - part 1' and 'Guidance for Safer Working Practice those working with children and young people' (a copy of each is available on CPOMS).
-All staff have access to the Child Protection Policy and the Safeguarding Policy and read other pertinent policies in the spring term of every year.
+All staff have access to 'Keeping Children Safe in Education 2021' and 'Guidance for Safer Working Practice those working with children and young people 2019' (a copy of each is available on CPOMS).
+All staff have access to the Child Protection Policy and the Safeguarding Policy and read other pertinent policies annually.
 They then sign to say they have read and understood the policies and information provided.